 This guide will show you exactly how to watch IPTV on your Mac – using free software you probably already have installed!

-Remember: Using a VPN while streaming anything is a good idea.
+There are only two things you’ll need to watch IPTV – an IPTV provider and a device to watch it on.
+With that said, using a VPN while streaming almost anything is a good idea.
 If you need help setting one up on your Mac, we have a step by step guide explaining exactly how to do it.

 With all of that out of the way – let’s jump it!